-Withdrawal prior to the first day of class

-of any term 100% less a \$30 withdrawal fee

-Fall and Spring Semesters.

-The first through the fifth working day 100% less a \$30 withdrawal fee

-The sixth through the fifteenth working day

-The sixteenth through the thirtieth working day

-After the thirtieth working day

-S and SS Fall and Spring Semesters.

-Prior to and including the last day to register

-for or add S and SS courses 100% less a \$30 withdrawal fee

-The next five working days

-The next ten working days

-After the 50% period None

-Summer Term

-The first through the fifth working day 100% less a \$30 withdrawal fee

-The sixth through the tenth working day

-The eleventh through the twentieth working day

-After the twentieth working day None

-S and SS Summer Term

-Prior to and including the last day to register

-for or add S or SS courses 100% less a \$30 withdrawal fee

-The next five working days

-The next ten working days

-After the 50% period None

-These schedule dates are posted in the Business Services'office.
+Withdrawal prior to the first day of class of any term 100% less a \$30 withdrawal fee Fall and Spring Semesters.
+The first through the fifth working day 100% less a \$30 withdrawal fee The sixth through the fifteenth working day The sixteenth through the thirtieth working day 50% After the thirtieth working day None S and SS Fall and Spring Semesters.
+Prior to and including the last day to register for or add S and SS courses 100% less a \$30 withdrawal fee The next five working days 75% The next ten working days 50% After the 50% period None After the 50% period None • Summer Term 100% less a \$30 withdrawal fee Summer Term The first through the fifth working day 100% less a \$30 withdrawal fee Summer Term The first through the fifth working day 100% less a \$30 withdrawal fee Summer Term The first through the fifth working day The sixth through the tenth working day The eleventh through the twentieth working day 100% less a \$30 withdrawal fee Summer Term The first through the fifth working day The sixth through the tenth working day The eleventh through the twentieth working day After the twentieth working day 100% less a \$30 withdrawal fee Summer Term The first through the fifth working day The sixth through the tenth working day The eleventh through the twentieth working day After the twentieth working day S and SS Summer Term 100% less a \$30 withdrawal fee Summer Term The first through the fifth working day The sixth through the tenth working day The eleventh through the twentieth working day After the twentieth working day S and SS Summer Term Prior to and including the last day to register 100% less a \$30 withdrawal fee Summer Term The first through the fifth working day The sixth through the tenth working day The eleventh through the twentieth working day After the twentieth working day S and SS Summer Term Prior to and including the last day to register for or add S or SS courses 100% less a \$30 withdrawal fee Summer Term The first through the fifth working day The sixth through the tenth working day The eleventh through the twentieth working day After the twentieth working day S and SS Summer Term Prior to and including the last day to register for or add S or SS courses The next five working days 100% less a \$30 withdrawal fee